Paying For College at Carrington College

 Carrington College has an entire team here to help you find ways to make your education more affordable.
 We participate in most financial assistance programs, both federal and state, as well as private financing.
 Each program has different requirements and application instructions.
 Student loans, grants, and scholarships are available to those who qualify.

-Learn more about how to pay for college and what resources are available.
+Learn more about how to pay for college and what resources may be available.

 How Much Does it Cost to Attend Carrington College?

 Paying for education is an investment in your future and all students’ journeys are unique.
 Tuition costs vary by program, degree conferred, campus, and time to complete.
-For example, a program that results in an Associate Degree and takes three years to complete will cost more than a one-year program resulting in a certificate of completion.
+For example, a program that results in an Associate Degree and takes multiple years to complete will cost more than a program resulting in a certificate of achievement that can be completed in as few as 9 months.
 Some programs may also require additional costs like background checks or health screenings.
 Complete information about the cost of attending Carrington College can be found in the academic catalog.

 Carrington College applicants are encouraged to meet with a Financial Services Advisor prior to enrollment so that eligibility for financial assistance may be determined.
 This practice enables applicants to evaluate their options for financing.
 “Funding Your Education,” which explains each of the federal financial aid programs and is published by the U. S. Department of Education, is available from the Financial Services Department.

 Earning a higher education and paying for higher education can feel like two gargantuan tasks.
-While some students may be able to pay for college without assistance, 79% of first-time, full-time students at 2-year postsecondary institutions were awarded some type of financial aid in academic year 2018-19, according to the U.S. Department of Education National Center for Education Statistics.
+While some students may be able to pay for college without assistance.
+According to the National Center for Education Statistics, 87% of first-time, full-time degree/certificate-seeking undergraduate students were awarded financial aid at (private for-profit) 2-year degree-granting postsecondary institutions in academic year 2020-21.
 For this calculation, student financial aid includes any federal and private loans to students and federal, state/local, and institutional grants.
 Student loans include only loans made directly to students; they do not include Parent PLUS Loans or other loans made directly to parents.

 This financial aid can come in the form of: